ayushnix/kangae/README.md

 kangae is licensed under the [NCSA license][5], which is quite similar to the BSD-3-Clause license.
 Unlike BSD-3-Clause, NCSA also covers documentation of a project.

+# Showcase

+Here's a list of websites using the kangae theme

+- [ayushnix microblog][4]

+If you want to mention your website in this section, please raise a pull request.

 # Installation

 Before using this theme, [install zola][6].
 After you've installed zola,